MakeSchool-Tutorials/Makestagram-Swift-Part2-V2/P23-Error-Handling/content.md

 What do we mean by _specific_ error handling?
 Each type of error has a different meaning for the state of your application.

-If, for example, a like in the **Makestagram** app fails to be synchronized with the server, you might want to inform the user about this and deactivate the like button as a response to the error.
+If, for example, a like in Makestagram fails to be synchronized with the server, you might want to inform the user about this and deactivate the like button as a response to the error.
 This is a specific reaction to a special type of error.

 When building your app, think about especially critical features and equip them with special error handling code.